laganiere/OpenCV3Cookbook/src/Chapter06/README.txt

 correspond to Recipes:
 Applying Directional Filters to Detect Edges
 Computing the Laplacian of an Image

-File:
-	hog.cpp
-Describing images with histograms of oriented gradients

 You need the images:
 boldt.jpg